Dry Ice 4 Farming - Freeze Iron Branding

 Freeze-branding is done with special copper or bronze branding iron.
 For more information or a step by step guide, download our Dry Ice 4 Farming brochure – visit our website www.dryice.co.za

 Freeze-branding works best on black, dark brown or brown animals.
 However, lighter coloured cattle can also be freeze-branded, when the exposure time during branding is increased to 60 seconds.
+You can also use our products for horse branding.

 Yes, satisfactory results on lighter coloured animals may be achieved by increasing the exposure time to 60 seconds, which will completely kill the hair follicle.
 This will result in a dark branding.